carebear4ever/Capstone-2-Machine-Learning/README.md

 ![Screenshot 2024-01-07 at 10 54 53 AM](https://github.com/carebear4ever/Capstone-2-Machine-Learning/assets/141070883/838b3e26-46b1-4fde-a90f-e158827c7a0b)

 **Linear Regression**
 This models objective was to predict the future price of the areas data,by taking the year and the price data and doing a linear regression.
-This model performed with 87% accuacy.
+This model performed with 87% accuracy.
 ![graphical](https://github.com/carebear4ever/Capstone-2-Machine-Learning/assets/141070883/86b786ef-0ba3-447e-82f3-27184507deb6)

 **#Machine Learning Model 3**